-Presetting
+Presetting Radio Stations

-The preset buttons allow you to store radio frequencies for later selection.
-Each button will store one frequency on the AM band, and two on the FM band.
-To store a frequency:
+The Preset buttons allow you to store radio frequencies for later selection.
+Each button will store one frequency on the AM band and two on the FM band.
+To store a frequency, do this:

-Select the desired band, AM or FM.
-FM1 and FM2 allow you to store two frequencies with each Preset button.
+- Select the desired band, AM or FM.
+FM1 and FM2 allow you to store two frequencies with each Preset button. - 2.
+Use the TUNE or SEEK function to tune the radio to a desired station.

-- Use the TUNE or SEEK function to tune the radio to a desired station. - Pick the Preset button you want for that station.
+- 3. Pick the Preset button you want for that station.
 Press the button and hold it until you hear a beep.
-The light in the indicator will come on and the station selected will show in the display. - Repeat steps 1 to 3 to store a total of six stations on AM and 12 on FM.
+The light in the indicator will come on and the station selected will show in the display. - 4.
+Repeat steps 1 through 3 to store a total of six stations on AM and 12 on FM.

-Once that station's frequency is stored, simply press and release the proper Preset button to tune to it.
+Once a station's frequency is stored, simply press and release the proper Preset button to tune to it.
 If you want to change any Preset button's selection, store another frequency as described.
 The frequencies you preset will be lost if your car's battery goes dead or is disconnected.